the tubes on either side of the uterus through which eggs travel from the ovaries to the uterus. See also uterus, ovaries.

 the thigh bone, which is the longest, largest, and strongest bone in the body.
 It extends from the hip (pelvis) to the knee.

-includes a wide variety of plant carbohydrates that are not digested by humans.
+referring to dietary fiber, the the parts of fruits, vegetables, and other plants that are not digested by humans.
 Fibers are grouped as soluble (like oat bran) and insoluble (like wheat bran).
 Beans, vegetables, whole grains, and fruits are good sources of fiber.
-Links between fiber intake alone and risk of cancer are not proven, but eating these foods is still recommended because they contain other substances that may help prevent cancer.
+Links between fiber intake alone and lower risk of cancer are not proven, but eating these foods is still recommended because they contain other substances that may help prevent cancer.
 They also have other health benefits.

 a breast tumor made of fibrous and glandular tissue that is not cancer.
 On a clinical breast exam or breast self-exam, it usually feels like a firm, round, smooth lump.
 These usually occur in young women.
 See also glandular tissue.

-a term that describes certain changes in the breast that are not cancer.
-Symptoms of this condition are breast swelling or pain.
-The doctor or nurse will look for nodules, lumpiness, or a discharge from the nipples.
+a term that describes certain changes in the breast that are not cancer and are thought to be caused by fibrosis and/or cysts (fluid-filled sacs).
+Symptoms of this condition are breast lumps, swelling, or pain, sometimes along with nipple discharge.
 Because these symptoms or other signs can sometimes look like breast cancer, a mammogram or a biopsy of breast tissue may be needed to show that there is no cancer.
 See also biopsy, mammogram.

 formation of scar-like (fibrous) tissue.
 This can happen anywhere in the body.